South Lake Simcoe Naturalists

 Members from northern York and Durham Regions and beyond meet regularly for research and presentation meetings, have special guest speaker’s presentations, and nature related outings like birding, general nature hikes, trips to special nature areas and nature focused meetings.

-The South Lake Simcoe operate a natural heritage SLSN Facebook page dedicated to wildlife observations and documentation in the South Lake Simcoe area.
-Information on wildlife and local places to recreate while birding or other nature related hiking are seasonally highlighted.
+The SLSN have a natural heritage research interest, and is involved with projects of a sister organization, the Zephyr Society of Lake Simcoe.
+Dedicated to wildlife observations and documentation in the South Lake Simcoe area the Zephyr Society operates a private Research Station.
+Information on wildlife and local places to recreate while birding or other nature related hiking are seasonally highlighted by both organizations.